ProcessosDatamob/ManualADMDatamobEN/administrators-manual/portal/usuarios/README.md

 ### Device Users <a href="#id-37m2jsg" id="id-37m2jsg"></a>

-These users will be created during the process of activating the **\<NomeProduto>** application on the device.
+These users will be created during the process of activating the **Datamob Enterprise** application on the device.
 Once the application has been activated, you can view this user's information in the Portal.